 I currently serve as co-advisor for the TCU chapters of Golden Key International Honour Society and Psi Chi.
 I am active in the Comparative Cognition Society and the Psychonomic Society.
-I serve as Member-at-Large for the Comparative Cognition Society and as a member of the American Psychological Association (APA) Committee on Animal Research and Ethics (CARE).
+I serve as the Secretary for the Comparative Cognition Society.

-Outside of psychology, I enjoy reading and listening to just about any kind of science – from anatomy to zoology, and soccer.
+Outside of psychology, I enjoy hiking, carpentry, gardening, reading and listening to just about any kind of science – from anatomy to zoology, and soccer.
 I play on a Men’s League O30 outdoor soccer team and a Coed indoor soccer team with my wife, Lauren.
 My wife is a marriage and family therapist in the Fort Worth area.
-She and I have many fun debates regarding the influences of cognition versus stimulus control on behavior.
+She and I have many fun debates regarding the influence of cognition versus stimulus control on behavior.
 We have two kids, who challenge and amaze us on a daily basis.

 Chad Ruprecht, Ph.D.
 (2015)

 User Research Specialist, Microsoft

 Chad received his B.S. in Psychology from Sam Houston State University.
 He earned his M.S. in Experimental Psychology from TCU in 2012.
 In his free time, he enjoys recreational biking, meditation, and cooking.

 Josh Wolf, Ph.D.
 (2017)

-Chad received his B.S. in Psychology from Carroll University.
+Josh received his B.S. in Psychology from Carroll University.
 He earned his M.S. in Experimental Psychology from TCU in 2014.
-Josh likes gardening, building things in his garage, and has recently started a small flock of backyard chickens while in graduate school at TCU.
+Josh likes gardening, building things in his garage, and has recently maintained a small flock of backyard chickens while in graduate school at TCU.